Psypher1/the-language-hub/learn/french/pronouns.md

 | vous    | You (formal/plural) | vhu           |
 | ils     | They (masculine)    | ill           |
 | elles   | They (feminine)     | el            |

+Personal pronouns are the backbone of your journey in Frenh.
+You are always going to be referring to someone or somthing.